sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/athena.md

 ## Staging support

 Using a staging destination is mandatory when using the Athena destination.
-If you do not set staging to `filesystem`, `dlt` will automatically do this for you.
+If you do not set staging to `filesystem`, `data_load_tool` will automatically do this for you.

 If you decide to change the [filename layout](./filesystem#files-layout) from the default value, keep the following in mind so that Athena can reliably build your tables:
  - You need to provide the `{table_name}` placeholder, and this placeholder needs to be followed by a forward slash.